pluckyporcupine/raylib-carp/README.md

 ## Other raylib modules

+Bindings for raygui are available.
+If you want to use them standalone, simply add `#define RAYGUI_STANDALONE` to the top of `raygui_helper.h`.

-I have not yet created bindings for any raygui or rlgl.
+I have not yet created bindings for raymath or rlgl.